Video-Reason/VMEvalKit/README.md

 - **🎯 Task Creation at Scale**: Create question dataset of many different cognitive tasks programmatically at scale and our framework makes sure the dataset to be well-organized.
 - **🚀 Model Inference at Scale**: Easy one-click inference of the entire question dataset across many video models (commercial APIs + open-source) with automatic resume, error handling, and structured output management, and automatically sync the inference results into the dataset.
 - **⚖️ Evaluation Pipeline**: Human evaluation via web interface and AI evaluation via automated MLLM scoring, also automatically sync the eval results into the dataset.
 - **☁️ Dataset Management**: Manage question datasets from task creation, inference results from video models, and evaluation results from humans or MLLM pipelines.
-Provide both AWS S3 or HuggingFace use case, with version tracking and built-in logging for reproducibility.
+Provide both AWS S3 or HuggingFace use cases, with version tracking and built-in logging for reproducibility.

 We have completed running a question dataset of chess, maze, Sudoku, mental rotation, and Raven's Matrices on latest video models.
 Checkout our raw results ([**videos**](https://grow-ai-like-a-child.com/video-reason/)) on this [**website**](https://grow-ai-like-a-child.com/video-reason/).
 Here are a few examples.